lonetwin/supycache/README.rst

 Besides that I plan on adding a few more things:

+High priority:

+  * Add logging support
+  * Python 3 compatibility
+  * Refactoring how we deal with config parameters for individual backends
+  * Tests for LRUCache
+  * Tests to confirm cache is actually useful, using different backends

+Medium priority:

+  * Documentation

+Low priority:
   * Ability to specify a ``max_age`` for all backends.
   * I'm not sure whether I am doing the right thing for the not the packaging of the memcached dependency.
 I'd like to automatically include the support for ``memcached`` or ``redis`` backends if the python memcached or redis modules are installed.
-    * logging support